 Chicks need to be kept warm as they grow and develop their feathers.
 You’ll need a light to hang over the brooder to provide the warmth they need.
 As the chicks grow and need less heat, you can adjust the height of the lamp.

 Chicks have different nutritional needs than adult chickens, so make sure to have the feed made specifically for them.
 Look for chick grower rations with protein, vitamins, and minerals.
 Generally, crumbles are easier for the chicks to eat.
-We like our Chick Starter for chicks up to 3 weeks old, and our Poultry Developer for birds up to 16-18 weeks old.

 As chicks grow, they needs lots of extra attention.
 Good thing they’re so cute!